Bradfield/algos/graphs/knights_tour.litpy.md

 There is one last interesting topic regarding the knight’s tour problem, then we will move on to the general version of the depth first search.
 The topic is performance.
-In particular, `knight_tour` is very sensitive to the method you use to select the next vertex to visit.
+In particular, our algorithm is very sensitive to the method you use to select the next vertex to visit.
 For example, on a five-by-five board you can produce a path in about 1.5 seconds on a reasonably fast computer.
 But what happens if you try an eight-by-eight